Our live-in treatment stay is 3 months (12 weeks).

 Lastly, the DSYTC maintains a very active Health & Safety Committee that continuously examines potential safety threats and helps implement policies and procedures to mitigate these risks.

 There are no formal fees for our services, however government funding does not cover the costs of off-site extra-curricular recreational activities, client spending money (e.g., personal hygiene products, clothing needs, etc.) and emergency return fare.
-The DSYTC does all that is possible to ensure financial circumstances do not become a barrier to residential treatment participation – kindly speak to the DSYTC Intake Coordinator should special accommodation be required.
+The DSYTC does all that is possible to ensure financial circumstances do not become a barrier to treatment participation – kindly speak to the DSYTC Intake Coordinator should special accommodation be required.

 All funds provided to the DSYTC are accounted for via a signed receipt and are retained in a secure location.
 All unused funds are returned at the time of program discharge.
 The total amount required (recreational, spending and emergency travel return costs) is confirmed in discussion with the DSYTC Intake Coordinator.
 Please note that in instances where a youth has been observed or admitted to causing damage to DSYTC facilities or property, proportionate funds will be retained to cover the costs of repair and/or replacement.

-Psychiatric consultation, assessment and treatment (e.g., pharmacotherapy) are available to all residential and continuing care clients.
+Psychiatric consultation, assessment and treatment (e.g., pharmacotherapy) are available to all live-in and continuing care clients.
 As well, in addition to enhancing internal staff competencies in this domain, the DSYTC has also developed strong partnerships with specialized mental health services at the Royal and the Children’s Hospital of Eastern Ontario (CHEO).

 Please note that only a physician and/or pharmacist can fully explain the potential benefits and/or risks and side effects of any medication.